* Twitter slumps after results

 * Retailers report monthly sales

-* Twitter Inc shares tumbled 22.4 percent to $51.20 in premarket trade.
-After the close on Wednesday, the company reported its slowest pace of user growth in recent company history, dimming hopes that the social media phenomenon could sustain its torrid pace of expansion.
+* Twitter Inc shares tumbled 23 percent to $50.80 in premarket trade.
+The company reported its slowest pace of user growth in recent company history after the close on Wednesday, dimming hopes that the social media phenomenon could sustain its torrid pace of expansion.

-* Green Mountain Coffee Roasters Inc surged 40.6 percent to $113.70 before the opening bell.
+* Green Mountain Coffee Roasters Inc surged 43.4 percent to $116 before the opening bell.
 Coca-Cola Co had bought a 10 percent stake in it for $1.25 billion and would help launch Green Mountain's new cold drink machine planned for release as soon as October.
-Coke shares gained 1.7 percent to $38.23 while home beverage device maker SodaStream International reversed course after an earlier decline and rose 10.5 percent to $39.56 in premarket trading.
+Shares of home beverage device maker SodaStream International dropped 8.1 percent to $32.88 in premarket trading.

-* S&P 500 e-mini futures rose 4.5 points and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures gained 42 points and Nasdaq 100 futures added 12.25 points.
+* S&P 500 e-mini futures rose 7.5 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures gained 63 points and Nasdaq 100 futures added 15.75 points.

 * Investors will eye monthly sales results from retailers for signs of strength in consumer spending.
 Costco Wholesale Corp's January same-store sales beat market expectations, even as the warehouse club retailer recorded weak fuel prices and lower international sales in dollar terms.